 UNIVERSITY OF GUELPH-HUMBER STUDENTS

-Are you a Guelph/Humber student seeking approval to work for a Humber School/Department?
+Are you a University of Guelph-Humber student seeking approval to work for a Humber College School/Department?

 If YES, Humber Career Services staff will give you a paper application form to fill-in and complete for Work-Study approval.

-Are you a Guelph/Humber student seeking approval to work for a Guelph/Humber School/Department?
+Are you a University of Guelph-Humber student seeking approval to work for a University of Guelph-Humber School/Department?

-NOTE: Please watch carefully that you use the correct form depending where you apply for employment - Guelph/Humber or Humber.
+NOTE: Please watch carefully that you use the correct form depending where you apply for employment - University of Guelph-Humber or Humber College.

 As noted above, you will not apply for Work-Study approval; however, you are eligible to submit a resume to the hiring Schools/Departments at either Humber or Guelph/Humber for consideration.
 The hiring area will contact you back if you are being offered an interview.